 Toronto slang: Wallahi

-Where “wallahi” comes fromThis term is actually an Arabic word for “I swear” often used by Muslim folks.
+Where “wallahi” comes fromThis term is actually an Arabic word for “I swear” or "I swear to God" often used by Muslim folks.
 In the GTA specifically, it has evolved into slang commonly used in public schools throughout.

 Toronto slang: Ahlie